 Capital Outlays (CO) or Capital Expenditures.
-An expenditure category/expense class for the purchase of goods and services, the benefits of which extend beyond the fiscal year and which add to the assets of the Government, including investments in the capital stock of GOCCs and their subsidiaries.
+An expenditure category/ expense class for the purchase of goods and services, the benefits of which extend beyond the fiscal year and which add to the assets of the Government, including investments in the capital stock of GOCCs and their subsidiaries.

 Cash Budgeting System (CBS).
-Budgeting system where the annual appropriations limit the incurrence of obligations and payments for goods delivered, services, and civil works delivered/rendered, inspected, and accepted within the current fiscal year or the transition period approved by the President as recommended by the DBM.
+Budgeting system where the annual appropriations shall only be for obligation until the end of the fiscal year, and disbursements shall be limited to payment for goods and services delivered, inspected and accepted within the current fiscal year or the transition period approved by the President as recommended by the DBM.